Landsborough to Nambour Rail Corridor Study

 Updating the North Coast Line

-The South East Queensland Rail Horizon report confirmed the need to optimise the existing rail network to improve the efficiency of the SEQ rail network as a priority.
+The South East Queensland Rail Horizon report confirmed the need to optimise the existing rail network to improve the efficiency of the South East Queensland rail network as a priority.
 This includes improving the alignment of the Landsborough to Nambour rail line.

 Existing train stations

-You can request a property search through an Approved Service Provider or review the DA mapping available online.
+You can request a property search through an Approved Service Provider or review the Development Assessment mapping available online.